 Refer the documentation – Understand the terms

 Change is the only constant in this world.
-Therefore, whenever customer requirements, newer architectures and designs require software vendors to make a change to the keywords, functions, etc; they ensure that they provide their end users sufficient time to migrate over to the new standards before dropping off the old ones.
+Therefore, whenever customer requirements, newer architectures, and designs require software vendors to make a change to the keywords, functions, etc; they ensure that they provide their end users sufficient time to migrate over to the new standards before dropping off the old ones.
 Microsoft does that too with it’s Microsoft SQL Server product.
 Whenever a new SQL Server release is announced, it comes with a list of the following features:

 - Breaking changes

-- These are changes that would break your currently running applications, scripts or functionalities that are based on earlier version of Microsoft SQL Server
+- These are changes that would break your currently running applications, scripts or functionalities that are based on an earlier version of Microsoft SQL Server

 - These are mostly features whose behavior has been changed keeping in mind the newer architectures and designs